 Check out this webinar recording to learn how we can support your business by providing assistance and access to leading edge FHE design, prototyping, and low-volume additive manufacturing services through its Technology Hub in San Jose.

 NextFlex has received a $600,000 grant from the California Governor’s Office of Planning and Research (OPR) to support California’s defense innovation and advanced manufacturing ecosystem through small business development.
 Funding comes from the DoD Defense Manufacturing Community Support Program that is designed to strengthen the national security innovation base.
 California is one of six Defense Manufacturing Communities across the nation.

-NextFlex was selected to receive the grant due to its expertise in FHE which are revolutionizing electronics by making them thin, low-cost, lightweight, bendable, stretchable, and able to conform to almost any shape.
-With the grant funds, NextFlex will support small businesses in the California defense industrial base by providing access to leading edge FHE design, prototyping, and low-volume additive manufacturing services through its Technology Hub in San Jose.
+NextFlex was selected to receive the grant due to its expertise in flexible hybrid electronics, which are revolutionizing electronics by making them thin, low-cost, lightweight, bendable, stretchable, and able to conform to almost any shape.
+With the grant funds, we will support small businesses in the California defense industrial base by providing access to leading edge FHE design, prototyping, and low-volume additive manufacturing services through its Technology Hub in San Jose.

 NextFlex is authorized to recruit and vet projects related to FHE, additive electronics manufacturing and advanced packaging for small companies that need help with design, prototyping, low volume manufacturing and testing/characterization of defense-oriented devices and systems.

 Qualified small businesses can apply for assistance to help convert existing product designs to flexible ones or to develop entirely new printed flexible electronics.

 “The erosion of American manufacturing capacity and capability over the last several decades threatens to undermine the ability of U.S. suppliers in the innovation and manufacturing base to meet national security requirements.
 Addressing these challenges requires a multi-faceted approach that builds on close partnerships between DoD, state and local governments, institutions of higher education, business, and non-profit organizations.
 California’s defense innovation and manufacturing ecosystems play a premier role in safeguarding the mission readiness and enhancing the lethality of the American Armed Forces.
 NextFlex and FHE are well positioned to advance DoD modernization priorities, particularly with small manufacturers who are essential to the long-term economic vitality of the state.”